Make or Buy Decision Meaning

 Some of the advantages of making or buy decisions are as follows:

 - The finding helps choose the most efficient option to go about in-house production of outsourcing.

 - The decision helps in the strategic maneuver of the business.

 - The decision helps save the cost for many businesses.

 - Businesses benefit from the lower cost of mistakes if they think strategically about this decision.

-The make or buy decision should be taken with utmost care keeping the long term as well as short term benefits into consideration.
-There are pros and cons to both make and buy, however, generally businesses tend to outsource function where they do not have a core competency or when the cost of procuring the components or services from outside suppliers is significantly cheaper.
+The make or buy decision should be taken with utmost care keeping the long-term and short-term benefits into consideration.
+There are pros and cons to both make and purchase; however, generally, businesses tend to outsource function where they do not have a core competency or when the cost of procuring the components or services from outside suppliers is significantly cheaper.